Quick Summary A case study on our work with a global energy major to benchmark its HR analytics activity and strategy against the market.4 min Read

 To ensure ongoing support at a senior level, there was a need to demonstrate the value case for continuing with HR analytics activity.
 Our client needed to know how they compared against other progressive organisations in the market in terms of HR analytics strategy, team structure and output.

-Through primary and secondary research we identified and investigated HR analytics teams, compiled best practices, and identified thought leaders in HR analytics.
+Through primary and secondary research we identified and investigated HR analytics tools, compiled best practices, and identified thought leaders in HR analytics and talent management.
 Armstrong Craven held in-depth interviews with a selection of key individuals in target organisations to gather insight on current activity and future people data strategy.